wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3.0 =
-Fix to directory structure to make plugin work with wordpress installer
+Added custom template settings that can be used to fully customize the output of the feed

 == Changelog ==

+= 1.3.0 =
+* Added custom template settings that can be used to fully customize the output of the feed

 = 1.2.1 =
 * Fix to directory structure to make plugin work with wordpress installer